These are the Islanders who went back to their day jobs after being on the show

 Theo had a very interesting career before the villa, so it’s no surprise that when his stint on Love Island 2017 came to end he was one of the Islanders who went back to their day jobs.
 Theo was a professional athlete, and after the villa confirmed he was back training.

 It’s no doubt that winning Love Island 2017 helped take Amber Davies’ career to new heights.
 Before appearing on Love Island, Amber said she was a dancer, and she had also worked as an entertainer as part of London’s circus themed club night Cirque Le Soir.
 Amber is now back to entertaining, performing in theatre.
-She was in West End production 9 to 5: The Musical and was due to be appearing in Bring It On: The Musical.
+She was in West End production 9 to 5: The Musical and is appearing in Bring It On: The Musical.

 Dr Alex George

-After winning Love Island 2019 with Amber, the couple split after just a few weeks.
-Greg then seemed to go out of the public eye completely and probably because he was heading back to work.
-The Irish rugby player went back to playing alongside his Sevens teammates, as they trained for this summer’s Tokyo Olympics – which ended up being postponed because of the pandemic.
+Greg won Love Island 2019 with Amber, but the couple split after just a few weeks.
+Greg then seemed to go out of the public eye completely, probably because he was heading back to work.
+The Irish rugby player went back to playing alongside his Sevens teammates, as they trained for the Tokyo Olympics.
+The games were postponed because of the pandemic, but Greg played for his team when they finally went ahead.